Market Update: May 26, 2021

-The current bull market has been very unique, and, as it has seemed like since the March 2009 financial crisis, relatively few people are having fun with this cycle.
-When stocks go up, people are worried they will crash; conversely, when stocks go down, people are worried this is the start of the “big one.”
-What is noteworthy is that in previous cycles, such conditions would have led people to party like it is 1999.
-As a result, potential investors continue to “sit out the party,” so to speak, while scoffing at speculative elements such as the daily barrage of news on each new Special Purpose Acquisition Company (SPAC) and cryptocurrency (dogecoin, anyone?).
+The current bull market has been very unique.
+In previous cycles, such conditions would have led people to party like it is 1999; conversely, investors today are perennially worried.
+When stocks go up, people are worried they will crash and when stocks go down, people are worried this is the start of the “big one.”
+Because of this, potential investors continue to “sit out the party,” so to speak, while scoffing at speculative elements such as the daily barrage of news on each new Special Purpose Acquisition Company (SPAC) and cryptocurrency (dogecoin, anyone?).
 As a result, we often hear a similar question, something to the effect of “if this isn’t close to a top, then what is?”
 After all, “how long can the Federal Reserve keep the gas pedal on the floor?” and “why shouldn’t I be concerned that the craziness in the stocks of GameStop and Tesla is a harbinger of a market collapse?”
 And if there really is no substantive reason to be concerned right now, then “how long can the duration and magnitude of this bull market continue?”

 The reality is that markets are far more complex than such questions would imply, which makes it impossible to answer any of these questions with the level of precision desired by investors.